 - Fill the tire with your dirt mixture.

-- Plant your potatoes (about 5 per tire "tower") - plant 1 in the center and 4 around in a circle.
+- Plant your potatoes (about five per tire "tower").
+Place one in the center and four around in a circle.

 - Make sure potatoes are covered with 3–4 inches of soil mixture.

-- Water but do not over water to make soggy.
+- Water but do not make the soil soggy.

 - Keep adding tires and more soil mixture until the plants grow, bloom, develop berries, and then wither.
 Plan on using 4–6 tires max.